six pack ab workouts at home

 - It takes about 22 days to implement a solid habit, and it will be necessary to make both nutritional and exercise habit changes to get your six pack to show.

-- If you make those nutrition changes and follow the core workouts at home that I’ve shown you here, you can develop habits that will last a lifetime and ultimately get you to your goal of 6 pack abs.
+- If you make those nutrition changes and follow the core workouts at home that I’ve shown you here, you can develop habits that will last a lifetime, get the maximum benefits from your training and ultimately get you to your goal of 6 pack abs.